enenmia/feministekeyboard/README.md

-## Welcome to the Codebase of the First Chinese Feminist E-keyboard!
+## Welcome to the Codebase of the First Chinese female-friendly input method!
 <img width="771" alt="Screenshot 2025-07-07 at 22 49 56" src="https://github.com/user-attachments/assets/ad977d14-a599-4ff1-ac19-c165a649e28a" />

 The project is based on Rime Input Method Framework.
 Below are the official configuration guidance.